aroberge/reeborg/docs/breakout_py_en/canvas.rst

 of `the game world environment <../../game.html>`_, enter the following incorrect code::

-    print (
+    print(

 and see what happens.

 Saw it?
 This informs you that an error message has been written in Reeborg's Diary and that you need to open the Diary to view it.
-If the Diary is already open, you will not see this visual warning.

 .. important::